eriknyquist/bfi/README.rst

 This is a python-based interpreter for the
-`Brainfuck <https://en.wikipedia.org/wiki/Brainfuck>`_ esoteric programming language. ``bfi`` is significantly faster than the other plain-python BF interpreter that can be found here on PyPi; it completes the mandelbrot fractal viewer program (bfi/examples/mandel.b) in about 35 mins, vs. the PyBF package which takes over 2 hours to complete the same program (hey, I did my best, but it's still Brainfuck implemented in Python.
-It's gonna be slow!)
+`Brainfuck <https://en.wikipedia.org/wiki/Brainfuck>`_ esoteric programming language. ``bfi`` implements the standard optimisations for clear loop, copy loop, multiply loop and scan loop constructs, and is reasonably fast.
+The "towers of hanoi" Brainfuck program (``hanoi.b``) completes in about 2 minutes (compared to over an hour using a python-based interpreter with no optimisations),  and the mandelbrot fractal set viewer (``mandel.b``) completes in about 30 minutes (compared to over 2 hours using a python-based interpreter with no optimisations).

 Some minor extra features;